thejud/text-processing-cookbook/README.md

 # text-processing-cookbook

 A cookbook of tools and techniques for processing text and data at the linux command line

-I often find myelf processing text on the linux command line, logfiles, data files, command output, etc...
-Using these operations follow the following pattern:
+I often find myelf processing text on the linux command line, things like, logfiles, data files, command output, etc...

 Many of my data processing tasks follow this pattern:

 * FILTER the input, selecting a set of lines that I want
 * TRANFORM the selected lines into a more useful format
-* REFILTER or JOIN the transformed data
+* REFILTER or JOIN the transformed data to cleanup
 * AGGREGATE the data
 * DISPLAY the aggregate data in an informative way